jackyzy823/cluster_wrapper/README.md

  * support [hash tags](http://redis.io/topics/cluster-spec#implemented-subset)

 ##TODO
+ * handle all clients event internally and emit nesscary events to user
  * handle more redis cluster error like [CROSSSLOT/TRYAGAIN/CLUSTERDOWN]
+ * add more test cases

 ##Note
 This repo is under construction and unstable, since redis 3.0 is unstable too.